top of page

 Whole note - Half note - Quarter note

-In the following videos, you can recognize pairs of sounds with differences in their duration (short/long and long/short respectively).
+In the following audios, you can recognize pairs of sounds with differences in their duration.
+Pay attention to these differences, so then you can train on production and identification exercises.

 3. Intensity is related to dynamics in musical writing.
 They are written in Italian.
 The basic dynamics are: